Azure/iotedge-lorawan-starterkit/Docs/devguide.md

 lora.setKey(NULL, NULL, "8AFE71A145B253E49C3031AD068277A3");
 ```

-To provisioning a device in Azure IoT Hub with these identifiers and capable to [decode](/LoRaEngine/modules/LoRaWanNetworkSrvModule/LoRaWan.NetworkServer/LoraDecoders.cs) temperature payload into Json you have to create a device with:
+To provisioning a device in Azure IoT Hub with these identifiers and capable to [decode](/LoRaEngine/modules/LoRaWanNetworkSrvModule/LoRaWan.NetworkServer/LoraDecoders.cs) simple value payload into Json you have to create a device with:

 Device Id: `47AAC86800430010` and Device Twin's deired properties: